antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdContainersLogs200Ok GetCorporationsCorporationIdContainersLogs(ctx, corporationId, optional)
 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters